nikomatsakis/rustconf-2021/content/index.md

 The next milestone I think we passed this year.
 We've seen Rust adoption grow to the point where it is used in many critical systems.
 We're seeing more and more Rust developers being hired to work on the project, which will help us grow faster and be more sustainable.

 --
-* 202X: Widespread usage: become an industry standard ⏳
+* Next goal: Widespread usage: become an industry standard ⏳

 ???

 So what's next?
 Where are we headed?
 I think our next goal is to see Rust in widespread use.
-I don't expect Rust to be used everywhere, but I think there remain quite a lot of applications where Rust's combation of performance and productivity would be a really good fit.
+I don't expect Rust to be used everywhere, but I think there remain quite a lot of applications where Rust's combination of performance and productivity would be a really good fit.
 If they could just learn it.

 ---